 General Orientation

-Kanazawa Station has an East Gate and a West Gate and a central concourse that runs in a straight line between them.
-All of the station building’s facilities are on either side of this concourse.
-All of the railway facilities are on the south side of this concourse.
+Kanazawa Station has two main exits: the Kenrokuen Exit, also called the East Gate or East Exit, and the Kanazawa Port Exit, also called the West Gate or West Exit.
+A central concourse runs in a straight line between them.
+All of the station building’s facilities are on either side of this concourse, with most railway facilities on the south side.
 To learn more about the railway facilities you can read our article Kanazawa Station Map – Finding Your Way.

 The central concourse

 A large part of the station building is also taken up by a shopping mall called Hyakubangai.
-This has three main sections : “Rinto” on the north side of the central concourse, “Anto” on the south side, and the Kutsurogikan which occupies the west end of the building.
-As well as shops and market stalls several useful facilities are contained inside the Rinto and Anto sections.
+This has three main sections: Anto on the south side of the central concourse, Rinto on the north side, and Anto Nishi at the west end of the building.
+As well as shops, restaurants, and market stalls, several useful facilities are contained inside the Rinto, Anto, and Anto Nishi sections.

 Tourist Information